daveymcd/DbWebAPI/README.md

 Overview:

-     This OoenAPI uses an in-memory Database to hold mock-up's of various food industry regulatory documents.
+     This demonstration of an OpenAPI Web Service uses an in-memory
+     Database to hold mock-up's of various food industry regulatory documents.

      The governments 'Food Standards Agency' require these documents to be archived and held by catering companies as a record of their